Entering the European market for speciality coffee

 - Attend trade fairs to meet potential Eastern European buyers.
 Interesting trade fairs include SCA’s World of Coffee (every year in a different European city), Biofach (organic) and COTECA (both in Germany).
 Producer & Roaster Forum (yearly taking place in a different coffee-producing country) is another interesting fair to attend, aimed at connecting producers and roasters.
 There are also coffee festivals for consumers in most large European cities, including Berlin, London, Amsterdam, Milan, Warsaw, Barcelona and Paris.
 Attending these events can provide you with additional insight into the preferences of European buyers and consumers with regard to origin, flavour and sustainability certification.

-- Contact industry associations focused on the specialty market to find potential buyers in Europe, such as the Specialty Coffee Association and the Coffee Roasters Guild.
+- Contact industry associations focused on the speciality market to find potential buyers in Europe, such as the Specialty Coffee Association and the Coffee Roasters Guild.

 - Invest in long-term relationships.
 Whether you are working through importers or roasters, it is important that you establish strategic and sustainable relationships with them.
 This will help you manage market risks, improve the quality of your product and reach a fair quality-price balance.